 Disadvantages of Outschool

 Teachers set their own course pricing, so prices can really vary.
 Some classes are as low as $6 USD.
-There are some really good values to be found.
+There are some really good values to be found if you search through the course listings.
 Once in a while, however, you might find a course that seems to have an outrageous cost.

-If you have more than one student interested in a course, ask the teacher if she or he can extend a multiple-student/sibling discount.
+Parent Tip: If you have more than one student interested in an Outschool course, ask the teacher if she or he can extend a multiple-student/sibling discount.

 The only other disadvantage that pops into my mind is that sometimes classes can be cancelled if a teacher’s student minimum isn’t met.
 This has probably only happened once or twice for my children.
 In fact, my children have had a few absolutely incredible experiences when teachers continued a course despite low enrollment.